bibhas2/collaborative-filtering/README.md

 Run the code as:

 ```
+python model.py --train
-python model.py
+python model.py --validate
 ```

-With 2000 features for each user and movie we get 65% accuracy.
+With 200 features for each user and movie we get 73% accuracy.

 ## Dealing With Sparse Matrix
 Very few users give any rating for most products.
 (Rating can be explicit like star rating or implicit like visiting a product's page).